modoboa/modoboa/doc/getting_started/upgrade.rst

      $ python manage.py migrate admin

 #.
-Update SQL queries used in your environnement (see
+Update SQL queries used in your environment (see
    :ref:`postfix` or :ref:`dovecot`).

 #.
 Update Postfix configuration so that it can handle domain aliases